About The Degree

 The MSN-FNP curricula is offered in blended formats which include online and face-to-face components.
 The five-semester program starts in the fall semester and includes one summer semester, with total semester course load varying from 7-10 credit hours per semester.
 Students complete the degree as a full-time student.

 A total of 43 credit hours, plus successful completion of a capstone experience, is required.
 Of the 8.5 clinical credit hours (included in the total 43 hours) for the FNP program, students complete 765 clock hours of clinical experience.
+The graduating student will receive a diploma that is from both SEMO & MSSU.

 What You Will Learn